nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 ```

 - Step Two would be to create a context for data related
-_beans_ in the `@Configuration` class in data package.
+_beans_ in a new class, annotated with `@Configuration`
-_Beans_ defined within the data package will be discovered
+in the data package. _Beans_ defined within the data package
-the same way as the ones defined in web package.
+will be discovered the same way as the ones defined in
+the web package.

 ```java
 @ComponentScan